Summary of Best Recruitment Practices

 - Strategic selection

 Utilize regional and national databases to contact top or underrepresented students.
-The National McNair Senior Directory and GRE student scores databases are examples of tools you can use to strategically gather names to reach your target market (see Communications for details).
+The National McNair Senior Directory and GRE student scores databases are examples of tools you can use to strategically gather names to reach your target market (see Finding the Best Students for details).

 Make Initial Contact